 Once you have decided that you would like to find out ownership information, the next step is to complete the process of requesting these details.

-How do I find out who owns land or property?
+How can I find out who owns a property or land?

 HM Land Registry holds the information of more than 20 million registered lands and properties and has become available to the public since 1990.
 Members of the public can pay for access to title registers, title plans and Flood Risk Indicator results.

 To start this process, you will need to visit the HM Land Registry website.
 Next you must create an account in order to purchase title plans, title registers or Flood Risk Indicator results.

 Once an account is created, you can search for a property by entering the house number/name and the postcode into the corresponding fields.
 You will be able to select which information you would like to request, and you will be prompted to complete the rest of the purchase by adding in your payment details.

 How much does it cost to find a property owner?

 There are different costs associated with the different types of information you can request which are:

 - £3.00 for a title register copy (details of a property).